2020PB/police-brutality/reports/Utah.md

 * https://www.reddit.com/r/nextfuckinglevel/comments/gtv4co/downtown_salt_lake_city_may_30th_2020_unarmed/

-### Police shoot tear gas canister at man from close range, striking him in the chest | May 30th
+### Police shoot tear gas canister at man from close range, striking him in the chest | 2021-05-30

 Man standing in a crowd of protesters was struck with a tear gas canister.
 This occurred near the Public Library, at the intersection of South 200 East Street and University Boulevard.